Two Crude

-Two Crude, released in Asia as is a 1990 beat 'em up arcade game developed and published by Data East.
+Two Crude, released in Japan as is a 1990 beat 'em up video game developed and published by Data East for arcades.
 It was a follow-up to Bad Dudes Vs. DragonNinja (1988).
 The game was later ported to the Mega Drive/Genesis in 1992.
 Outside Japan, the port was released under the name Two Crude Dudes.

-In the game, players control one of two mercenaries hired by the American government to stop the terrorist organization "Big Valley".
+In the game, players control Biff and Spike, two mercenaries hired by the American government to stop the terrorist organization "Big Valley".
 Their objective is to retake control of a ruined New York City from Big Valley after a nuclear explosion the group caused.

 Gameplay

-Players control the characters by jumping, dodging and attacking their way through legions of enemies.
-Because the main characters are muscle-bound brawlers, they have the ability to pick up objects well beyond their own weight (e.g. cars and traffic lights) to use as weapons.
+Players control Biff (player 1) and Spike (player 2) by jumping, dodging and attacking their way through legions of enemies.
+Because the duo are muscle-bound brawlers, they have the ability to pick up objects well beyond their own weight (e.g. cars and traffic lights) to use as weapons.
 They can do the same to most enemies as well.
 While playing co-op, it is also possible for one player to pick up the other to use as a projectile.

 Each player has a life bar, which decreases each time they are hit.
 Some enemies can grab onto the players and drain their life.
 A player loses a life when his life bar reaches zero.
 If the hit that finishes a player is an explosion or flame, he slumps to the ground burnt.
-The life bar can be fully refilled between stages, with a cut scene showing the player(s) punching a "Power Cola" vending machine causing sodas to fall out which they drink, those vending machines also featured in most stages as replenishment points.
+The life bar can be fully refilled between stages, with a cut scene showing Biff and/or Spike punching a "Power Cola" vending machine causing sodas to fall out which they drink.
+These vending machines also feature in most stages as replenishment points.

 Ports and related releases

-Cover art for the European Mega Drive version.

 The game was later ported to the Mega Drive/Genesis by ISCO/Opera House, but the North American and European versions of them were retitled Two Crude Dudes.
 The Japanese version of this port kept the Japanese arcade version's title unchanged.

 The arcade version was later included in the compilation disc Data East Arcade Classics, along with other Data East arcade games bought by G-Mode after Data East's bankruptcy.